Research that's reshaping how women train.

 In post-study interviews, something else surprising came up: 100% of the women involved said lifting helped improve their body image.
 They felt stronger, more capable, and more in control of their health, regardless of their aesthetic outcomes.

 This supports rising trends in strength training among women (the last decade has seen a 558% surge!) plus a growing body of evidence suggesting that strength training has psychological benefits beyond the physical, particularly in areas like body confidence, competence, and mental resilience.
-(Read more about how the gym has a deeper effect in REP’s Pursue Your Strength initiative.)
+(Read more about how the gym has a deeper effect in REPʼs Pursue Your Strength initiative.)
+These are core benefits of strength training for women, whether you train in a club or prioritize strength training for women at home.

 “None of these women were focused on fat loss, and yet they walked away feeling better in their bodies,” says Carpenter.
 “That tells us something powerful about the mental benefits of lifting.”